codevalley/friday-api/docs/guides/entity-guide.md

 ### 4.2.
 Domain vs. HTTP

 Observe how we handle domain errors (`TaskValidationError`) and re-raise them as `HTTPException`.
 This keeps the domain pure.
-The service is “HTTP-aware.”
+The service is "HTTP-aware."

 ---